 Located within Balboa Park, the San Diego Zoo is rated among the best zoos in the world.
 The zoo houses over 650 species, from big cats to Komodo Dragons.
 For animal lovers, this zoo can be as exciting as anything best in the world.
-So, it has topped the list of things to do in San Diego.

-And if you are into something adventurous, you might want to go for the “bird’s eye view” of the park provided by the sky far aerial tramp.
+And if you are into something adventurous, you might want to go for the “bird’s eye view” of the park provided by the sky-far aerial tramp.
 This aerial adventure will take you from one end of the park to another.

 What else to do?

-Well, in addition to getting a closer look at all the rare creatures, the zoo organizes animal encounter programs, animal shows, and 4-D movie theatres about wildlife.
+In addition to getting a closer look at all the rare creatures, the zoo organizes animal encounter programs, animal shows, and 4-D movie theatres about wildlife.